This remote learning plan is activated as needed while we are under the Covid Traffic Light setting, to respond to staff and student absences.

 If assessments are usually set and submitted through Google Classroom/Google docs then assignments submitted by students online will be marked as normal.

 We are continuing to follow our NCEA assessment policy, in line with guidance from NZQA.
-Should schools be closed for a period of time when assessments were going to be set, faculties may defer assessment and alter deadlines.
-We will work to ensure that assessments continue to be reliably and consistently managed.
-The Assessment Calendar is currently suspended.
+Where required, due to absences, faculties may defer assessments and alter deadlines.
+We will work to ensure that, if there are any assessments, they continue to be reliably and consistently managed.

 You can support your student’s learning by checking in with them and their work plan each day.
-Help them stay connected to their teachers and each other.
 Encourage them to take breaks, seek fresh air and maintain a balance of online and offline time.

 Student support for wellbeing